Highly rated local moving companies for Lafayette to Albuquerque moves

 - Albuquerque’s population is about 365% greater than Lafayette.

-- Albuquerque's public transportation has a score of 5 out of 10 versus Lafayette's lower score of 3.
+- Albuquerque’s public transportation score of 5 out of 10 is higher than Lafayette’s score of 3.

 - With a score of 61 out of 100, Albuquerque is more bike-friendly than Lafayette, which has a score of 47 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Albuquerque’s crime rate is higher than Lafayette with a score of 71.72 compared to Lafayette’s 45.75.
 This means that Albuquerque neighborhoods are safer than 71.72% of all U.S. neighborhoods, and Lafayette neighborhoods are safer than 45.75%.